zsteinkamp/m4l-zs-Faderboard3/README.md

 ## Changelog

+* 2022-01-16 Allow for multiple instances of the device in one Live Set.
 * 2022-01-15 Proper Push / Push2 integration.
 * 2022-01-11 touchOSC definition file (zs-Faderboard3.tosc)
 * 2022-01-10 Bugfix for mono files, Restart All button